square/PonyDebugger/README.md

 means that traffic sent over a secure protocol (https) is debuggable.

-Currently, the iOS client automatically proxies data that is sent via `NSURLConnection`.
-This means that it will automatically work with AFNetworking, and other libraries that use `NSURLConnection` for network requests.
+Currently, the iOS client automatically proxies data that is sent via `NSURLConnection` and `NSURLSession` methods.
+This means that it will automatically work with AFNetworking, and other libraries that use `NSURLConnection` or `NSURLSession` for network requests.

 ### Core Data Browser